devChuk/devchuk.github.io/_posts/2017-12-24-case-study-designing-brianchuk.md

 These tiny, minute changes constitute three full redesigns.
 Rebuilding my personal website was a way for me to cultivate good HTML/CSS practices and actually remember how to center a div.
 There was always something to learn and improve on.
 I always felt that my website could have been more accessible and polished.

-Finally, within the last few months, I decided to learn UI design, change up the whole design, put some thought into my goals for it, and officially have a version 3.0.0 (though it's probably somewhere closer to version 3.1.23 by now).
+Finally, within the last few months, I decided to learn UI design, change up the whole interface, put some thought into my goals for it, and officially have a version 3.0.0 (though it's probably somewhere closer to version 3.1.23 by now).
 I'm still trying to improve on it, but currently I'm mostly satisfied with how it turned out.
-Moving forward, I plan to add small features and design fixes through more small commits.
+Moving forward, I plan to add small features and design fixes through small commits.

 I thought you might like to see the redesigns the site went through.
 I'll also walk through my process for designing version 3.0 after.
 If you're interested in learning UI design, think of this post as a crash course in it.